own-neufeldm/pydarts/README.md

 This is a Python app for tracking the score of a Darts game.

+## Archive Notice

+This project was abandoned in favor of [own.neufeldm/darts-tracker](https://github.com/own-neufeldm/darts-tracker).

 ## Requirements

 This application requires Python v3.11 (or higher) to be installed.
 It was developed on and for